Flight (Grey's Anatomy)

 "Flight" is the twenty-fourth episode and the season finale of the eighth season of the American television medical drama Grey's Anatomy, and the show's 172nd episode overall.
 It was written by series creator Shonda Rhimes, and directed by Rob Corn.
 The episode was originally broadcast on the American Broadcasting Company (ABC) in the United States on May 17, 2012.

 In this episode, 6 doctors from Seattle Grace Mercy West Hospital become victims of an aviation accident and fight to survive, but Lexie Grey (Chyler Leigh) tragically dies.
 Other storylines take place in Seattle, where Richard Webber (James Pickens, Jr.) prepares for his annual dinner for the departing residents, Owen Hunt (Kevin McKidd) fires Teddy Altman (Kim Raver), and Miranda Bailey (Chandra Wilson) gets engaged to Ben Warren (Jason George).

-The episode marked the final regular appearance of Leigh, though she would return as a guest star in season 17, respectively.
+The episode marked the final regular appearance of Leigh, though she would return as a guest star in season 17.
 The exterior scenes of the plane crash were filmed at Big Bear Lake, California.
 George reprised his role as a guest star, while James LeGros made his first appearance in the series.